nigelkurgan/snakepro/README.md

   - `"cohort"`: Quantifies each workflow/cohort combination separately.
   - `"workflow"`: Quantifies all cohorts pooled per workflow.
   - `"all"`: Quantifies all samples pooled together.

+- **Automatic FASTA handling:**
+  - If `fasta` is a path, that file is used.
+  - If `fasta: fetch_fasta`, the pipeline downloads the latest UniProt FASTA for your organism.

 - **Automatic file handling:**
   - Raw file types (e.g., `.raw`, `.d`) are inferred from your metadata.